-Many of our tour guest often arrive in the base city where our storm chasing tours will begin a few days early to overcome jet lag and be ready for a full week of storm chasing.
-We’ve put together this base city profile to help our guest who want to get a jump start on finding good places to eat, and fun things to do while roaming the streets.
-Just be warned that we will visit at least some of these places during the course of our week in Tornado Alley.
+During April and May, our storm chasing tours will begin and end in Oklahoma City.
+Many of our tour guests arrive in Oklahoma City a few days early to overcome jet lag and be ready for a full week of storm chasing.
+As a result, we’ve put together this guide to help our guests who want to get a jump start on finding good places to eat and fun things to do while roaming the streets.
+Just be warned, we will visit at least some of these places during the course of our week in Tornado Alley.

 We choose Oklahoma City as the base of operations for our May storm chasing tours because of two important factors.
-First, it’s located in the heart of Tornado Alley and second, it’s an intersection of Interstate 35 and 40 corridors, which allows us quick and easy access to travel in any direction on a well maintained divided four-lane highway.
+First, it’s located in the heart of Tornado Alley.
+And second, it’s an intersection of Interstate 35 and 40 corridors, allowing us quick and easy access to travel in any direction on a well maintained divided four-lane highway.
 Additionally, Interstate 44 also crosses through Oklahoma City allowing travel between Joplin, Tulsa and Wichita Falls.

 Oklahoma City is the capital and largest city in Oklahoma with a population of 1.3 million, it ranks 27th in population in the United States.
 It is the largest city in the United States by land area whose government is not consolidated with that of a county or borough.
 The city is situated in the middle of an active oil field and oil derricks are even on the capitol grounds.

-In fact, one of the first things you’ll notice when exiting the Will Rogers World Airport in the hotel’s shuttle are the pumpjacks on the airport property, oil is extremely important to Oklahoma’s economy.
-But there is much more to Oklahoma CIty than just what lies beneath the surface!
+In fact, one of the first things you’ll notice when exiting the Will Rogers World Airport in the hotel’s shuttle is the pumpjacks on the airport property, oil is extremely important to Oklahoma’s economy.
+But there is much more to Oklahoma City than just what lies beneath the surface!

-The nearby City of Norman is home to Oklahoma University and on the campus grounds you’ll find the National Weather Center.
+The nearby City of Norman is home to the University of Oklahoma and on the campus grounds, you’ll find the National Weather Center.
 This state-of-the-art facility is home to many of the National Weather Service’s offices relating to severe weather including the Storm Prediction Center, the National Severe Storm Laboratory, the Radar Operations Center, the local Warning Forecast Office for central and western Oklahoma and much more.

 The meteorologists and technicians who work within these offices are responsible for severe thunderstorm and tornado watches, as well as maintaining the entire radar network for the lower-48 states!
 When it comes to severe weather, Oklahoma is king!

-In downtown OKC, you’ll find Bricktown, which features history, tourist attractions, restaurants, shopping, and events in the area of Oklahoma City’s first wholesale commercial district.
+In downtown Oklahoma City, you’ll find Bricktown, which features history, tourist attractions, restaurants, shopping, and events in the area of Oklahoma City’s first wholesale commercial district.

 Today a top-rated entertainment district, Bricktown hasn’t always had such happy times.
 The first brick buildings appeared in the late 1890s when four railroad companies began using the area for major freight operations.
 By 1930, there were many multistory brick buildings in the wholesale district with working-class housing located nearby.